The best nursing chairs for your nursery

 Our thriving mum community on our Facebook group#mumtribe also often hold great insights as to which products mums really like best and why, helping us highlight the products that meet what you really want.

 For the essential products, our annualMother&Baby Awards shortlist the top products tested, and you can find full reviews from our mum testers provided on the product page.
-The winners and runners-up for each category then will appear in our top picks article for that product, along with other products that were rated highly by our team.
+The winners and runners-up for each category will then appear in our top picks article for that product, along with other products that were rated highly by our team.

 Testing the best nursing chairs

-When it comes to testing nursing chairs, we considered various aspects of each product including the different recline options of each chair, how comfy and supportive they were, the size and amount of space they took up in the nursery as well as rocking smoothness.
+When it comes to testing nursing chairs, we considered various aspects of each product, including the different recline options of each chair, how comfy and supportive they were, the size and amount of space they took up in the nursery, as well as rocking smoothness.
 For the best overall choice in terms of both style and comfort, the Obaby Madison Swivel Glider Recliner came out on top.
-The only downside testers found with this one was that it was tricky to get the foot rest back from the reclined position to the seated position, so some parents preferred a chair that came with a foot stool like the Kub Haywood Reclining Glider Nursing Chair and Footstool so you don’t have to worry about a recline button.
+The only downside testers found with this one was that it was tricky to get the footrest back from the reclined position to the seated position, so some parents preferred a chair that came with a footstool like the Kub Haywood Reclining Glider Nursing Chair and Footstool so you don’t have to worry about a recline button.

-These however do tend to be on the larger side in terms of how much room they take up in a nursery, which is why a more compact design like the Tutti Bambini Noah Rocking Chair might be better suited to your space.
-This however isn’t the most plush or cushioned design, and for those looking for extra comfort, the Obaby Reclining Glider Nursing Chair or Dunelm Iris Sherpa Rocking Chair might be better suited.
+These, however, do tend to be on the larger side in terms of how much room they take up in a nursery, which is why a more compact design like the Tutti Bambini Noah Rocking Chair might be better suited to your space.
+This, however, isn’t the most plush or cushioned design, and for those looking for extra comfort, the Obaby Reclining Glider Nursing Chair or Dunelm Iris Sherpa Rocking Chair might be better suited.

 Find out more about how we test products for Mother&Baby.